 Now, it’s time to lay the steel, route the electrical and plumbing, and ensure that the pool’s underworkings are set up for maximum reliability.
 Depending on the size of the pool, this could take several weeks to complete.

 Underground power lines, gas mains, and water pipes are all required for your inground pool.
-After the excavation is completed, contractors will be able to connect the utilities.
+After the excavation is completed, plumbing and electrical contractors will be able to connect the utilities.
+You can look for companies like MM Handyman Northampton (or one situated near your location) to get services like plumbing, electrical, painting, decking, etc.

 It’s finally time to put the pool part of the swimming pool together, which can take one to three weeks, depending on the type of structure you’re building.
 Because the manufactured pool liner is shipped and installed directly, vinyl and fiberglass pools are faster.